Tullahassee, Oklahoma

 Tullahassee is a town in Wagoner County, Oklahoma, United States.
-The population was 106 in both the 2010 and the 2000 censuses.
+As of the 2020 census, Tullahassee had a population of 83.
 It was the location of Tullahassee Mission, an Indian boarding school that burned in 1880.
 Because their population in the community had declined, the Muscogee Creek gave the school to Creek Freedmen, paying to replace the main building, and relocated with their families to the area of Wealaka Mission.

 Tullahassee is considered the oldest of the surviving all-black towns in former Indian Territory.
 By 1880 Creek Freedmen and their descendants dominated the community population.